p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    echo ${ISSUER_URI}
    echo ${JWK_SET_URI}
    ```

+   > **Note**: Copy the above four values to the text editor, you will be using these values in Lab 8.

 1. To add the necessary web redirect URIs to the Azure AD Application Registration, run the following command: